City skyline

 What are the benefits of building with clay?

-Social Responsibility at Wienerberger UK
+Social Responsibility at wienerberger UK

 e4 house built in Hestia multi, porotherm 100 and new rivius antique slate